kaby76/swigged.llvm/README.md

 This project is a C# wrapper API for LLVM-C, generated using [SWIG](http://swig.org).
 This code based upon [SharpLang](https://github.com/xen2/SharpLang), which is defunct.
-The purpose of that project was to compile MS IL, and was abandoned when Microsoft open sourced much of the .NET runtime, including RyuJIT.
+The purpose of that project was to compile CIL, and was abandoned when Microsoft open sourced much of the .NET runtime, including RyuJIT.
 But, SharpLang contained a SWIG-generated C# wrappar for LLVM-C, useful in it's own right.
 Swigged-LLVM takes up the C# API for LLVM, drops the MS IL reader, and extends the API to contain additional LLVM-C functionality.
 In addition, Swigged.llvm cleans up some of the problems that were never